 Janice Marie started her passion for cooking in her grandmother, Ruby Currie’s kitchen, in her mid-teens.
 There she learned the basics of how to cook many Cajun dishes such as jambalaya, gumbo, red beans and rice, steak rice and gravy, green pea and cheddar cheese salad and shrimp Creole, which later in her adulthood led to the publication of her book: Frugal Feasts – Sumptuous Savings for the Pickiest Palates.
 This book incorporated some of these original versions of Cajun dishes as well as many, many original recipes that Janice developed over a 25 year period of cooking for guests and her sons.
 In her grandmother’s yard as a teenager, Janice had access to many pecan trees, pear trees, fig trees and blackberry vines.
 Much of the fruit and berries found in her grandmother’s yard were used to make pecan pies, pear and fig preserves and blackberry cobbler.
 There were also various berries that were used to make wine with her grandparents.
 The Currie household utilized the land efficiently and her grandfather, William C. Currie, Jr. raised chickens and planted gardens upon his retirement from the state highway department.
 This was where Janice began a long healing process from all the sad years of her childhood and early adolescence.
 Her grandmother Ruby Agnes Dupuy Currie gave Janice all of the love and understanding that she needed and her grandfather William C. Currie, Jr. never stopped Janice from having fun with her friends.
 The doors were always open at the Currie home.
 Janice also had a great relationship with her father’s mother Dolores Cronan Alexander.
 She had so much love and attention from her grandparents that she began to achieve many things in high-school and in the community.

 During her teenage years at her grandmother’s home Janice won numerous beauty contests such as Miss West Baton Rouge and Miss Sugar Queen and at sixteen she won first in talent nationally for the Miss Teenage U.S.A. contest and also second runner up.
 At that time, Janice Marie was also named Best Speech Student Ever at Brusly High School.
-Through all of these accomplishments, Janice hoped that her mother and father would congratulate her or that their attention would turn to her.
+Through all of these accomplishments, Janice hoped that her mother would congratulate her or that her attention would turn to her.
 Then, after abandoning Janice for seven years, upon her mother’s return from Germany, Patricia Marie Currie did have a spectacular beauty contest dress made for Janice and the pictures of her wearing that dress are a treasure to Janice still to this day.
 Janice loved her mother in spite of all the abuse, however; her mother continued to emotionally abuse Janice so Janice severed her relationship with her mother after many attempts to reconcile.
 Janice still prays for her mother, who is an atheist, in hopes that Christianity will change her mother’s heart.
 Janice enjoys a wonderful relationship with her father.

 Janice had married Brian Gerald Vaughn, Sr. from White Castle, Louisiana during the time that she was working in sales and studying at LSU.
 Janice and Brian stayed married for 6 years and after Janice gave birth to their two sons who are a year apart – Janice and Brian divorced.
 By the time that she received her bachelor’s degree, Janice had taken over 160 credit hours of courses at the undergraduate level and most of her classes were in art.
 She had immersed herself in art and taught her sons to paint at an early age.
 Her son Dane Alexander Vaughn is now an a talented abstract artist and he is also a professional athlete.
 Many conversations about art and painting sessions take place in the home where she now lives with her two sons in Los Angeles, California.
 Her oldest son Brian Gerald Vaughn, Jr. is a talented website designer and a partner with Janice in her art business Artistic Angels.